Paulk97/capitals/tests/README.md

 1. In the file ```test_csv.py```, inside ```tests```, in line 3;
 2 .
 In the file ```test.py```, inside ```myfolder```, in line 18;
 3. In the file ```capitals.py```, inside ```myfolder```, in line 7.

+If you follow the instructions, everything works fine.

+Thanks for your attention.
+Team NMTP